KevinKra/My_notes/AWS/Guru_path/Apprentice/Cloud-Practitioner/notes.md

 - Can be **Read & Write**
 - **Time to live, TTL** - objects are cached for the life of the TTL (always in seconds.)
 - You can clear cached objects from the edge location, **but you will be charged.**

+### Common Ports

+- Linux = SSH - Port 22
+- Microsoft = Remote Desktop Protocol (RDP) - Port 3389
+- HTTP - Port 80
+- HTTPS - Port 443

+### Firewalls

+- 0.0.0.0/0 - lets everything in
+- x.x.x.x/32 - specific IP address
+- **Security Groups** are virtual firewalls.
+Everything is blocked by default

+### General

+- Always design for failure
+- Have one EC2 Instance in each availability zone

+### Security

+- **Do not store credentials on EC2 instances.** Use roles instead.
+- Roles can be applied to EC2 instances at any time, changes take place immediately.

+### Three Types of Load Balancers

+- Application Load Balancers
+  > Layer-7 (make intelligent routing decisions)
+- Network Load Balancers
+  > Extreme Performance/Static IP Addresses
+- Classic Load Balancers
+  > Test & Dev, keep costs low.

+### Databases

+- RDS: SQL, MySQL, PostreSQL, Oracle, Aurora, MariaDB
+- RDS two key features: Multi-AZ (durability), Read Replicas (performance)
+- NoSQL: DynamoDB
+- OLAP: RedShift
+- Redshift - Database Warehousing
+- Elasticache - Dramatically speeds up performance of existing databases

+### Elasticache

+- Caching service for very frequently queried DB blocks
+- Memcached
+- Redis

+### Graph Databases

+- Scalability
+- High Availability
+- AWS Neptune

+### Autoscaling

+- Autoscaling allows you to provision multiple EC2 instances behind a load balancer automatically depending on your demand.

+### DNS (Domain Name System) Route53

+- Amazons DNS is called Route53
+- DNS is on port 53
+- **Route53 is global**, similar to IAM and S3
+- Works exactly like a phonebook.
+It's the process that computers use to resolve domain names to IP addresses.
+- You can use it to direct traffic all around the world and you can use it to register a domain name.

+### Elastic Beanstalk

+- What developers use if they don't know how to use AWS.
+- Allows you to quickly deploy and manage applications in the AWS Cloud without worrying about the infrastructure that runs those applications.
+You simply upload your application and Elastic Beanstalk automatically handles the details of capacity provisioning, load balancing, scaling, and application health monitoring.
+- **Free resource**, though what it provisions might not be.
+- **Limited in what it can provision.
+Not Programmable.**

+### AWS CloudFormation

+- What developers use if they know how to use AWS.
+- Helps you model and set up your AWS resources so that you spend less time managing those resources and more time focusing on your applications that run in AWS.
+- You create a template that describes all the AWS resources that you want and AWS CloudFormation takes care of provisioning and configuring those resources for you.
+- You don't need to individually create and configure AWS resources and figure out what is dependent on what, AWS CloudFormation handles that.
+- CF template is a JSON object.
+- **Free resource**, though what it provisions might not be.
+- **Can provision almost any AWS service.
+Completely programmable.**

+### Global Services

+- IAM
+- Route53
+- CloudFront
+- SNS
+- SES

+### AWS that can be used on premise

+- Snowball
+- Snowball Edge
+- Storage Gateway
+- CodeDeploy
+- Opsworks
+- IoT Greengrass

+### CloudWatch

+- CloudWatch is used for monitoring performance
+- CloudWatch can monitor most of AWS as well as applications that run on AWS
+- CloudWatch with EC2 will monitor events every 5 minutes by default
+- You can have 1 minute intervals by turning on detailed monitoring

+### AWS Systems Manager

+- Used to manage fleets of EC2 instances and virtual machines
+- A piece of software is installed on each VM
+- Can be both inside AWS and on premise
+- Run Command is used to install, patch, uninstall software
+- Integrates with CloudWatch to give a dashboard of entire estate